nats-io/nats.node/transport-node/README.md

 nc.publish("hello", sc.encode("world"));
 nc.publish("hello", sc.encode("again"));

-// we want to insure that messages that are in flight
+// we want to ensure that messages that are in flight
 // get processed, so we are going to drain the
 // connection.
 Drain is the same as close, but makes
 // sure that all messages in flight get seen